Updated:19 March 2020

 “The work of our volunteers and staff remains vital.
 CFPA is actively involved in disseminating knowledge about novel coronavirus, sourcing and distributing masks, assisting the health department by monitoring the health situation in communities on a daily basis, and setting up hotlines for psychological consultations.
 We continue to provide sexual and reproductive healthcare across China, as well as other provisions for both medical professionals and patients to help stop the spread of novel coronavirus especially for vulnerable people.
 We are grateful for the support of IPPF, and to everyone who makes a donation.”

 Our emergency fund will allow us to reach more people with these much needed, and overlooked, services.
-100% of donations made to this fund will go to supporting our partner the China Family Planning Association to allow them to continue their services.
-Please donate now.
+100% of donations made to this fund by 18 March were transferred to our partner the China Family Planning Association to contribute to their services.

 Want to know more?
 Take a look at the World Health Organization's latest information on novel coronavirus.